Preface

 Abstract

 Reflectance spectroscopy is a powerful, broadly integrative tool for capturing plant phenotypes.
-But variation in instrumentation and measurement procedures introduces a high risk of data incompatibility and signal contamination.
+But variation in instrumentation and measurement procedures introduces a high risk of data incompatibility and signal contamination across datasets.
 These challenges are amplified in herbarium specimens because they are subject to complex variation from age, preservation techniques, and mounting practices.

 To support global data harmonization and scientific reproducibility, this document presents a standardized, interoperable protocol for the spectral measurement of herbarium tissues.
 It provides data-driven justification and community-informed guidance for measurement procedures and metadata fields, with the goal of improving data quality and enabling confident data aggregation across institutions.